knackstedt/stackedit/README.md

 [![npm downloads](https://img.shields.io/npm/dt/ngx-stackedit.svg)](https://npmjs.org/ngx-stackedit)
 [![GitHub stars](https://img.shields.io/github/stars/knackstedt/stackedit.svg?label=GitHub%20Stars&style=flat)](https://github.com/knackstedt/stackedit)

-StackEdit Markdown Editor is a full-featured, open-source markdown editor designed to outshine all other embeddable markdown editors.
-With a range of powerful features and modern styling, it's your ultimate tool for creating beautiful markdown documents.
+StackEdit aspires to surpass all other markdown editors, becoming the most formidable and feature-rich markdown editor in the market.
+With a focus on power and versatility, we designed it to empower your markdown editing experience like never before

+> With the goal of burying all other markdown editors six feet under, we sometimes have to take risky measures.
+One of those measures is acting like we're better than the other markdown editors.
+Because we are.

 ## Features: